Bar Harbor (Maine)

 During season 2017, the cruise port handled a total of 171 ship calls (40% increase over 2016) and over 225,000 passengers.

 On November 17, 2020, Bar Harbor Town Council discussed the popular policy (for smaller seaports in the USA) to limit the annual number of ships due to the ongoing concerns over the COVID crisis.
-In November 2022, via voting (1780 vs 1273) was placed a daily limit of 1000 cruise tourists, effective since January 2023.
-A fine of US$100 per person will be imposed on the company/operator for every disembarking passenger over the daily limit.
+In November 2022, via voting (1780 vs 1273) was placed a daily limit of 1000 cruise tourists, effective January 2024.
+A fine of US$100 per person is imposed on the company/operator for every disembarking passenger over the daily limit.

 Bar Harbor cruise terminal